Towards Optimal Orders for Entanglement Swapping in Path Graphs: A Greedy Approach: Problem Formulation

 Each edge $(u,v) \in \mathcal E$ is then characterized by a \textit{capacity}, denoted by $c_{uv}$, representing the maximum number of quantum links that can be established within a time slot.
 In general, the capacity $c_{uv}$ can be different from the number of physical channels, taking into account different multiplexing modes (including time, space, and wavelength multiplexing) and the limited numbers of qubits at $u$ and $v$.
 The special case with $c_{uv}=1$ has been studied extensively in the literature.
 It is important to note that, unlike many previous works \cite{pant2019routing, shi2020concurrent, chang2022order}, we do not assume qubit-channel binding conditions (i.e., each qubit is assigned to at most one channel and each end node of a quantum channel is assigned at most one qubit).

-Let $E_{uv}$ denote the number of elementary entanglements generated on edge $(u,v)$ (as the result of the external phase) before swapping.\footnote{In fact, one should think of $E_{uv}$ as the entanglement generate rate since it is defined according to a time slot.} Clearly, $E_{uv}$ can be modeled as a random variable (r.v.) following a Binomial distribution as follows:
+Let $E_{uv}$ denote the number of elementary entanglements generated on edge $(u,v)$ (as the result of the external phase) before swapping.
+Clearly, $E_{uv}$ can be modeled as a random variable (RV) following a Binomial distribution:

 i.e., the probability of having exactly $k$ entanglements on edge $(u,v)$ for $k=0,1,\ldots c_{uv}$ in each time slot is given by